hoangton/smartcash/introduction/how-to-buy.rst

   https://wallet.smartcash.cc/smartshift

   SmartShift is our new near 0 fees web wallet cryptocurrency exchange feature.
+You can convert your #Bitcoin #BitcoinCash #Dash #Litecoin into #SmartCash at a great exchange rate.

 Changelly
   .. image:: exchanges/changelly.png